 The process should still be lean, with each stakeholder being aware of their specific role and responsibilities.

-While the exact number depends on the circumstances, if the candidate is meeting more than 6-7 people over the course of an interview process, then you can start really questioning if everyone needs to be there.
+While the exact number depends on the circumstances, if the candidate is meeting more than 6-7 people during the interview process, then you can start questioning if everyone needs to be there.

-You will not get more and better insights just by adding more people to the mix, so instead try to focus the interviews and allow each stage to do a more in-depth dive.
+You will not get more and better insights just by adding more people to the mix.
+Instead, try to focus the interviews and make each stage a more in-depth dive.

 Additionally, make sure that there are no more than 1-2 people from the hiring panel in any one interview with the candidate.